mfirdausbn/workout-diet-tracker/README.md

 ## Frontend Approach

-### _Identify Dynamic UI_
+### Design and functionality of the application

-- **Dynamic forms**: Forms that adjust or update based on user input or validation errors, providing instant feedback and guidance to the user
+- **Interactive animations**: Animations for tabs, accordions, carousels and buttons that respond to user clicking
-- **Interactive animations**: Animations for tabs, accordions and buttons that respond to user clicking
+- **Functionality**: Start off with simple logging of workout and diet, calculate the difference in weight, bodyfat and muscles mass at the end of 12 weeks.
+Added some external APIs such as quotes and exercises to aid user in their logging.

 ### FrontEnd (React)